GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a novel method for learning hard, axis-aligned DTs based on a joint optimization of all tree parameters with gradient descent.
-We use backpropagation with a ST operator to deal with the non-differentiable nature of DTs.
-We further introduced a dense DT representation and a novel tree pass function which allows an efficient optimization.
-Using a gradient-based optimization, GDTs are not prone to locally optimal solutions, as it is the case for standard, greedy DT induction methods like CART.
-We empirically showed that GDTs outperformed existing approaches on binary classification tasks and achieved competitive results on multi-class tasks.
-The performance increase when using our approach was substantial for several datasets, which makes GDTs an important extension to existing approaches for DT learning.
-Moreover, GDTs significantly outperformed DNDTs as gradient-based benchmark.
+In this paper, we proposed GradTree, a novel method for learning hard, axis-aligned DTs based on a joint optimization of all tree parameters with gradient descent.
+Our empirical evaluations indicate that GradTree excels over existing methods in binary tasks and offers competitive performance in multi-class tasks.
+The substantial performance increase achieved by GradTree across multiple datasets highlights its importance as a noteworthy contribution to the existing repertoire of DT learning methods.

-Furthermore, a gradient-based optimization provides more flexibility.
-It is straightforward to use a custom loss function that is well-suited for the specific application scenario.
-Another advantage is the possibility to relearn the threshold value as well as the split index.
-This makes GDTs suitable for dynamic environments, as for instance online learning tasks.
+Moreover, gradient-based optimization provides greater flexibility, allowing for easy integration of custom loss functions tailored to specific application scenarios.
+Another advantage is the ability to relearn the threshold value as well as the split index.
+Therefore, GradTree is suitable for dynamic environments, such as online learning tasks.

-Currently, GDTs use a standard post-hoc pruning.
+Currently, GradTree employs conventional post-hoc pruning.
 In future work, we want to consider pruning already during the training, for instance through a learnable choice parameter to decide if a node is pruned, similar to \citet{zantedeschi2021learning}.
-While we focused on stand-alone DTs to generate intrinsically interpretable models, GDTs can be extended to ensembles as a performance-interpretability trade-off, which is subject to future work.
+Although our focus was on stand-alone DTs aiming for intrinsic interpretability, GradTree holds potential as a foundational method for learning hard, axis-aligned tree ensembles end-to-end via gradient descent.
+Exploring this performance-interpretability trade-off is an interesting direction for future research.